Factorization centers in dimension two and the Grothendieck ring of varieties: Birational geometry of surfaces

 Let $X/k$ be a geometrically irreducible surface.
 Recall that $X$ is called minimal if it does not have a Galois orbit of disjoint $(-1)$-curves, or equivalently, every regular birational map $X \to X'$ from $X$ to a smooth surface is an isomorphism.
 We say that $X$ is rational if it is birational to $\P^2$ over $k$ and $X$ is geometrically rational if it is birational to $\P^2$ over $\ol{k}$.
 A del Pezzo surface is a smooth projective geometrically irreducible surface with ample anticanonical class.

-A conic bundle is a fibered surface $\pi: X \to C$, with $C$ a smooth projective curve, such that $X$ is minimal and the generic fiber of $\pi$ is a smooth rational curve.
+A conic bundle is a fibered surface $\pi: X \to C$, with $C$ a smooth projective curve, such that the generic fiber of $\pi$ is a smooth rational curve and $X$ has Picard rank two.
 For a conic bundle $\pi: X \to C$, $\pi_{*}\go_{X/C}^\vee$ is locally free of rank $3$ and we have an embedding $X \hto \P(\pi_{*}\go_{X/C}^\vee)$ over $C$ realizing each fiber of $\pi: X \to C$ as a plane conic (see~\cite[Corollary 3.7]{HassettNC}).
 The number $m$ of geometric singular fibers of a conic bundle equals

 see e.g. \cite[Theorem 3]{IskovskikhMinModel}, in particular $K_X^2 \le 8$.

 We write $\NS(X)$ for the N\'eron-Severi group of divisors modulo algebraic equivalence; by the theorem of N\'eron-Severi it is a finitely generated abelian group.
 Each contraction of a Galois orbit of $(-1)$-curves decreases the rank of the N\'eron-Severi group, hence a sequence of contractions always terminates to produce a minimal surface birationally equivalent to the given one.